ELPAC Frequently Asked Questions (FAQs)

 Training and Information

-There are a variety of resources available to help LEAs, schools, and students prepare for the administration of the 2017–18 ELPAC:
+A variety of resources are available to help LEAs, schools, and students prepare for the administration of the 2019–20 ELPAC:

-Practice tests—Practice tests are available on the ELPAC Practice Tests Web page.
+Practice and training tests are available on the ELPAC Practice & Training Tests web page.
 The practice tests provide examples of task types that are administered in each grade or grade span.
 They also provide a sense of how the 2012 English Language Development standards are assessed.

-Moodle Training Site—Individuals who receive ELPAC Administration and Scoring Training will have access to a Moodle Web site where additional training materials on scoring the Speaking domain are posted.
-LEA ELPAC Coordinators and lead trainers may also use the Moodle Training Site to access reports and monitor calibration completion and quiz results of Test Examiners.
+Individuals who receive ELPAC Administration and Scoring Training will have access to a Moodle website containing additional training materials on scoring the Speaking domain.
+The Moodle Training Site is a learning management system for training and calibration resources for the ELPAC.
+LEA ELPAC coordinators and lead trainers may also use the Moodle Training Site to access reports and monitor calibration completion and quiz results of test examiners.

-Manuals and user guides—The ELPAC Test Administration Manual, the Test Operations Management System Guide for ELPAC (coming soon), ELPAC and TOMS FAQ documents, and other text resources are posted under the Resources tab on ELPAC.org and in the Help section of the ELPAC TOMS Web site.
+The Initial ELPAC Test Administration Manual, Test Operations Management System Guide for ELPAC (coming soon), ELPAC FAQ documents, and other text resources are posted under the Test and Administration navigation bar on the ELPAC website.

-- LEAs are allotted a specific number of seats for the Administration and Scoring Training workshops based on the grade span and size of the LEA.
-If an LEA has students enrolled in both kindergarten through grade five and grade six through twelve grade, a minimum of two individuals must attend a training workshop to ensure that enough staff from the LEA are present to cover the afternoon breakout trainings for both kindergarten through grade five and grades six through twelve.
-Prior to the opening of registration for the trainings, you will receive an e-mail providing you with your seat allotment and a passcode to access the training registration site.
-If for some reason you do not receive this e-mail, LEA ELPAC Coordinators may contact ELPAC Customer Support to request the registration passcode or information on the seat allotment.
-Site ELPAC Coordinators should contact their LEA ELPAC Coordinators, and ELPAC Test Examiners should contact their Site ELPAC Coordinator.
-Information on training dates and locations is listed on the ELPAC Training Web page.
+LEAs are allocated a specific number of seats for the Administration and Scoring trainings based on the number of English learners in the district.
+If an LEA has students enrolled in both kindergarten through grade five and grades six through twelve, a minimum of two individuals must attend a training workshop to ensure that enough staff from the LEA are present to cover the afternoon breakout trainings for both kindergarten through grade five and grades six through twelve.
+Prior to the opening of registration for the trainings, an email is sent with the seat allotment and the passcode to access the training registration site.
+If for some reason this email does not arrive, LEA ELPAC coordinators may contact CalTAC to request the registration passcode or information on the seat allotment.
+Site ELPAC coordinators should contact their LEA ELPAC coordinators, and ELPAC test examiners should contact their site ELPAC coordinator.
+Information on training dates and locations is listed on the ELPAC Training Overview web page.

-- Yes.
-You may register individuals for more spaces than your LEA has been allotted.
-Any individuals registered after you have met your allotted amount will automatically be placed on a wait list and will be admitted to training if space is available.
+Yes.
+Individuals may be registered for more spaces than the LEA has been allotted.
+Any individuals registered after the allotted amount is met will automatically be placed on a wait list and will be admitted to training if space is available.